-The Granoff Center provides opportunities for an array of exhibitions ranging from site specific work to new media installations.
+The Granoff Center provides opportunities for an array of curated exhibitions ranging from formal gallery shows to site specific work to new media installations.
 Art is on view throughout the building on a rotating schedule during the academic year and summer.
-The Cohen Gallery offers a formal space for juried exhibitions submitted through an annual call for proposals.
-The Atrium Gallery provides opportunities for faculty, students, recent alumni and emerging artists to curate exhibitions of their work and those of visiting artists.
-The building's spacious corridors, living room spaces equipped with projectors, and project studios lend themselves to exhibiting coursework, experimental projects, and site-specific installations.
-The links at right share information about upcoming exhibitions, review current calls for proposals, and learn about the BAI’s Mural program.
+The Cohen Gallery offers an airy, open space for juried exhibitions selected through an annual call for proposals.
+The Atrium Gallery provides a unique space for exhibitions by faculty, students, recent alumni, local artists and others.
+The building's copious corridors, living room spaces equipped with projectors, and project studios lend themselves to exhibiting coursework, experimental projects and multi-media installations.

 At the beginning of each calendar year, the Brown Arts Initiative seeks proposals for exhibitions during the upcoming academic year for display in the Perry and Marty Granoff Center for the Creative Arts.
 Home to the BAI, the Granoff Center is a state-of-the-art, multimedia facility that supports collaboration and experimentation among the arts, sciences and humanities.
 The building houses two gallery spaces—the Cohen and Atrium Galleries—designed to present visual and multimedia art.
 In addition, the Granoff Center provides opportunities for the exhibition of experimental digital work in transitional spaces located on each floor of the five-story building.

 The BAI invites curators, artists, faculty and college students to submit proposals for the exhibition of work in any media and/or combined media in the Granoff Center galleries and spaces.
 Proposals featuring traditional as well as new art forms are accepted, and experimental, interdisciplinary and emerging art forms are preferred.
 In addition, projects that address the theme of “Arts and the Environment” are encouraged.